|

 230. Support your local drum shop.
 They're

-having to compete against deep-pocketed superstores and it's
+having to compete against deep-pocketed superstores like Guitar

-not easy.
-Do you want your local drum shops to stick around?
+Center and it's not easy.
+Do you want your local drum shops

-Then get out of the habit of always wanting the absolute cheapest
+to stick around?
+Then get out of the habit of always wanting

 231. Keep your eye on the paper for concerts